 Clarion County Reports Six New COVID-19 Cases

-In neighboring Forest County, one COVID-19 case was removed from the county’s tally, bringing the county’s total number of cases to 1,386.
-No additional deaths were reported in Forest County, leaving the death toll at 21.
+Neighboring Forest County reported no new COVID-19 case and no additional deaths, leaving the county’s total number of cases at 1,386 and the death toll at 21.

 New Statewide Positive Cases Last Seven Days